Source basics

 Once charged, the state

-status of single-use sources switches to consumed
+status of switches to consumed

 state.

-Sources with a flow
+Sources with a of redirect

 of pending_redirect